 We see them 180 days per year.
-Some we see for two years in a row, if they happen to be looping from first to second grade that year.
-To say that we know them well after that kind of exposure is understatement.
+Some we see for two years in a row, because ours is sometimes a first grade and sometimes a second grade classroom.
+To say that we know them well after that degree of exposure is understatement.
 We know which foods they crave and which they won't touch, which authors and genres they seek out and which they don't, what they like in a friend and what they don't.

 We know what and who they think they want to be when they grow up.
 We know how they feel about their little brother or older sister.
 We know their favorite color, the state of their teeth (one loose, one VERY loose, and one that was lost just last night because an intrepid dad pulled it out), and how likely they are to squirm in their seats.